Ann Harvey: Death and recognition

 Ann died in Port aux Basques in 1860.
 She was 49 years old.

 On July 17, 1987, the Canadian Coast Guard Ship Ann Harvey was commissioned in memory of Ann's heroic deeds.
+There is a hiking trail and an annual festival, Ann Harvey Days, named for her.
+In 2006, composer Stephen Hatfield wrote a chamber opera about Harvey, Ann and Séamus, based on a novel of the same name by Kevin Major.